eric496/linux_settings/README.md

         cnmem = 0.9
 ```

-*If we want to use one GPU to train multiple small nets*, we need to remove the line `cnmem=0.9`, otherwise we get a theano error (since 90% of the GPU memory is allocated to the first net)
+If we want to use one GPU to train multiple small nets, we need to remove the line `cnmem=0.9`, otherwise we get a theano error (since 90% of the GPU memory is allocated to the first net)

 ## Install Keras